Best of Koh Samui travel guide

 How to get to Koh Samui

 Luckily there are other options to get to Koh Samui.
 The easiest way is to fly to Surathani.
-On the airport of Surathani, you can arrange transport to Donsak pier in Surathani, this will take you a little over an hour.
+At the airport of Surathani, you can arrange transport to Donsak pier in Surathani, this will take you a little over an hour.
 From there it is just a 45 min ferry ride away.
 You will arrive at Nathon Pier.

 If you like to book the bus and boat in advance you can also book it here.